Middle pharyngeal constrictor muscle

 The middle pharyngeal constrictor is a fan-shaped muscle located in the neck.
 It is one of three pharyngeal constrictor muscles.
 It is smaller than the inferior pharyngeal constrictor muscle.

 The middle pharyngeal constrictor originates from the greater cornu and lesser cornu of the hyoid bone, and the stylohyoid ligament.
 It inserts onto the pharyngeal raphe.
 It is innervated by a branch of the vagus nerve through the pharyngeal plexus.
 It acts to propel a bolus downwards along the pharynx towards the esophagus, facilitating swallowing.

 Structure

+The middle pharyngeal constrictor is a sheet-like, fan-shaped muscle.

-The fibers diverge from their origin: the lower ones descend beneath the constrictor inferior, the middle fibers pass transversely, and the upper fibers ascend and overlap the constrictor superior.
+The muscle's fibers diverge from their origin: the more inferior fibres descend deep to the inferior pharyngeal constrictor muscle; the middle portion of fibres pass transversely; the more superior fibers ascend and overlap the superior pharyngeal constrictor muscle.

 Origin

-The middle pharyngeal constrictor arises from the whole length of the upper border of the greater cornu of the hyoid bone, the lesser cornu of the hyoid bone, and from the stylohyoid ligament.
+Two parts of the middle pharyngeal constrictor muscle are distinguished according to its sites of origin: